Dear Southern Cayuga Families & Friends,

-It is with great enthusiasm that I welcome everyone to the 2018- 2019 school year.
+Despite a global pandemic, it is with great enthusiasm that I welcome everyone to the 2020- 2021 school year.
 First of all, I want to express my appreciation to the Southern Cayuga community for their continued support for our students and schools.
-Thank You!
+Together we can make this work!

 We find ourselves in unique times, challenging the conventional notion of what school should look like.
 The district is providing families a choice of the hybrid model, meeting for in-person instruction on alternating days, or the option of 100% remote learning.
 The hybrid model reduces classroom occupancy by 50% and allows for social distancing, along with other safety protocols to reduce the potential of coronavirus infection.
 As mask wearing and keeping friends at an arm’s length become our new normal, I’ve been quite pleased with the willingness of students, parents, and staff to work together to reopen our schools.
 After just a couple of days, it became quickly apparent that students were glad to be back.